Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Safe Learning Framework

 \subsection{Leaning Dynamic Structure via Sparse Optimizations}

-To efficiently constrain policies by using control barrier functions, a dynamic structure called {\em control-affine} structure is preferable (see Section \ref{subsec:adaptiveRL} and Theorem \ref{CBFaffine} therein).
-Control-affine dynamics is given by \refeq{genemodel} when $p=0$, where $0$ denotes the null function.
-In practice, it is unrealistic to have completely control-affine model (i.e., $p=0$) due to the effects of frictions and other disturbances.
-However, as long as the term $p$ is negligibly small, we can consider the term $p$ to be a {\em system noise} added to a control-affine system as discussed in Section \ref{subsec:adaptiveRL} and Theorem \ref{CBFaffine} therein, and we take the following steps to extract the control-affine structure: \begin{enumerate} \item Define $\psi(\sigx,\sigu):=p(\sigx,\sigu)+f(\sigx)+g(\sigx)\sigu$, where $\psi:\mathcal{Z}\rightarrow\Real$. \item Assume for simplicity that $n_x=1$.
-We suppose that $p\in\H_p$, $f\in\H_f$, and $g^{(1)},g^{(2)},...,g^{(u_n)}\in\H_g$, where $\H_p$, $\H_f$, and $\H_g$ are RKHSs, and $g(\sigx)=[g^{(1)}(\sigx),g^{(2)}(\sigx),\cdots,g^{(n_u)}(\sigx)]$. \item Let $\H_u$ be the RKHS associated with the reproducing kernel $\ka{\sigu,\sigv}:=\sigu^{\T}\sigv,\;\sigu,\sigv\in\U$, i.e., a polynomial kernel with $c=0$ and $d=1$, and $\H_c$ be the set of constant functions.
-Then, the function $\psi$ can be estimated in the Hilbert space $\H_{\psi}:=\H_p+\H_f\otimes\H_c+\H_g\otimes\H_u$.
-The Hilbert space $\H_{\psi}$ is an RKHS (see Section \ref{subsec:modellearn} and Theorem \ref{directtheorem} therein), and hence we can employ a kernel adaptive filter. \item Define the cost $\Theta_n$ so as to promote sparsity of the model parameter.
-Consequently, we wish to obtain a control-affine model (i.e., the estimate of $p$ denoted by $\hat{p}$ becomes null) if the underlying true dynamics is control affine. \end{enumerate} The resulting control-affine part of the estimated dynamics will be used in combination with the control barrier certificates in order to efficiently constrain policies so that the agent remains in the set of safe states and is stabilized on the set even after an abrupt and unexpected change of the agent dynamics while and after learning an optimal policy (see Theorem \ref{maintheo} and Theorem \ref{CBFaffine} for more details).
+Control-affine dynamics is given by \refeq{genemodel} with $p=0$, where $0$ denotes the null function.
+Therefore, the simplest way is to learn the agent dynamics with the constraint $p=0$.
+In practice, however, it is unrealistic to assume that $p=0$ due to the effects of frictions and other disturbances.
+Instead, as long as the term $p$ is negligibly small, we can consider $p$ to be a {\em system noise} added to a control-affine dynamics.
+To encourage the term $p$ to be as small as possible while capturing the true input-output relations of the agent dynamics, we use adaptive sparse optimization techniques.
+In particular, motivated by the monotone approximation property due to convexity of the formulations, we use (sparse) kernel adaptive filters for the systems with nonlinear dynamics.
+Specifically, we take the following steps to extract the control-affine structure: \begin{enumerate} \item Assume for simplicity that $n_x=1$.
+We suppose that $p\in\H_p$, $f\in\H_f$, and $g^{(1)},g^{(2)},...,g^{(n_u)}\in\H_g$, where $\H_p$, $\H_f$ and $\H_g$ are RKHSs, and $g(\sigx)=[g^{(1)}(\sigx),g^{(2)}(\sigx),\cdots,g^{(n_u)}(\sigx)]$. \item Let $\H_u$ be the RKHS associated with the reproducing kernel $\ka{\sigu,\sigv}:=\sigu^{\T}\sigv,\;\sigu,\sigv\in\U$, and $\H_c$ the set of constant functions on $\U$.
+Estimate the function $\psi$ in the RKHS $\H_{\psi}:=\H_p+\H_f\otimes\H_c+\H_g\otimes\H_u$ (see Section \ref{subsec:modellearn} and Theorem \ref{directtheorem} therein). \item Define the cost $\Theta_n$ so as to promote sparsity of the model parameter.
+If the underlying true dynamics is affine in control, a control-affine model (i.e., the estimate of $p$ denoted by $\hat{p}$ becomes null) is expected to be extracted. \end{enumerate} The resulting control-affine part of the estimated dynamics is used in combination with control barrier certificates in order to efficiently constrain policies while and after learning an optimal policy. (see Theorem \ref{maintheo} and Theorem \ref{CBFaffine} for more details.)